 What Are Warts?

 Warts are common skin growths that can appear anywhere on the body.
 There are many types of warts.
 In most cases, they are benign (not cancer) and harmless.
-But warts can be embarrassing.
-And some warts are painful.
+Warts can be embarrassing or sometimes painful.
 The good news is that they can be treated.

 Who gets warts?